cypraeno/caitlyn/README.md

 Sometimes, CSR files will have features not supported in your version of `caitlyn`.
 You can check this with the version indicator at the top of the CSR file and with `./caitlyn --version`.

 For users who have a better understanding of their computer's resources, the `--threads` and `--vectorization` flags control the use of more efficient architecture.
 While `threads` dictate the amount of CPU threads to split the workloads on, the `vectorization` flag will dictate the type of SIMD batching. `[NONE|SSE|AVX|AVX512]`.
+However, its important to note that this is increasingly untested with the new pathtracer.
+It is currently DEPRECATED.
+Use at own risk.

 ## Contribute